Constant-delay enumeration for SLP-compressed documents: Operations over Shift-ECS

 By the previous discussion, if we start with a \dsabbr\ $\cD$ which is 3-bounded (in particular, empty) and we apply the $\add$, $\prod$, $\union$ and $\shiftop$ operators between safe nodes (which also produce safe nodes), then the result is 3-bounded as well.
 Furthermore, the data structure is fully-persistent~\cite{DriscollSST86}: for every node $v$ in $\cD$, $\sem{\cD}(v)$ is immutable after each operation.
-Finally, by Proposition~\ref{prop:lindelay}, the result can be enumerated with output-linear delay.
+Finally, by Proposition~\ref{prop:lindelay}, the result can be enumerated with output-linear~delay.
+In other words, we have the following result.

-\begin{theorem} The operations $\add$, $\prod$, $\union$ and $\shiftop$ take constant time and are fully persistent.
-Furthermore, if we start from an empty \dsabbr\ $\cD$ and apply these operations over safe nodes, the result node $v'$ is always a safe node and the set $\sem{\cD}(v)$ can be enumerated with output-linear delay (without preprocessing) for every node $v$. \end{theorem}
+\begin{prop} The operations $\add$, $\prod$, $\union$ and $\shiftop$ take constant time and are fully persistent.
+Furthermore, if we start from an empty \dsabbr\ $\cD$ and apply these operations over safe nodes, the result node $v'$ is always a safe node and the set $\sem{\cD}(v)$ can be enumerated with output-linear delay (without preprocessing) for every node $v$. \end{prop}

+We summarized the main ideas of the operations over a \dsabbr{} in the previous proposition.
+Next, we show how to extend Proposition~\ref{prop:data-structure} (i.e., Theorem~\ref{theo:data-structure-eps} below) to include two special nodes that will be instrumental for running our enumeration algorithm.

-\paragraph{The empty- and $\epsilon$-nodes} The last step of constructing our model of \dsabbr{} is the inclusion of two special nodes that produce the empty set and the empty string, called empty- and $\epsilon$- nodes, respectively.
+\paragraph{The empty- and $\epsilon$-nodes} The last step of constructing our model of \dsabbr{} is the inclusion of two special nodes that produce the empty set and the empty string, called empty- and $\epsilon$-node, respectively.